-In addition to providing a common metric for interactions towards self, other, and inwards, SASB content analysis captures important principles of interpersonal behavior, such as the three сору processes (identification, recapitulation, introjection) mentioned above, and complementarity, opposition, and antithesis (Table 2).
+In addition to providing a common metric for interactions towards self, other, and inwards, SASB content analysis captures important principles of interpersonal behavior, such as the processes (identification, copy recapitulation, introjection) mentioned above, and complementarity, opposition, and antithesis (Table 1).
 All these are important constructs helping the clinician to operationalize basic psychoanalytic concepts and to formulate a psychodynamic focus.
 Identification (similarity) refers to the process of acting like another through modelling or imitation.
-According to , there is no interpersonal connection when two persons attempt to occupy the same point in interpersonal space, e.g., when the physician and the patient both want to control (cluster 1.5).
+According to Benjamin (21), there is no interpersonal connection when two persons attempt to occupy the same point in interpersonal space, e.g., when the physician and the patient both want to control [cluster 1.5].
 In the process of recapitulation (internalization), a person is acting as if the significant other were still present (e.g., a complementary sulking [2.6.] formerly learned in presence of a blaming [1.6] mother).
 The term complementarity refers to an intransitive reaction (focus II) corresponding to a transitive initiative (focus I) at the same place in the circumplex.
-Complementary interactions in therapeutic relationships, can be for example affirming (1.2) / disclosing (2.2) or controlling (1.5) / submitting, complying (2.5).
-Introjection (measured on focus surface III) captures the way people are inclined to treat themselves as they have been treated by important others, e.g., selfblaming (3.6) following blaming (1.6) by a significant other.
+Complementary interactions in therapeutic relationships, can be for example affirming [1.2] / disclosing [2.2] or controlling [1.5] / submitting, complying [2.5].
+Introjection (measured on focus surface III) captures the way people are inclined to treat themselves as they have been treated by important others, e.g., self-blaming [3.6] following blaming [1.6] by a significant other.
 Identification, recapitulation, and introjection are learning processes going back to early childhood attachment patterns or recent experiences.
-They constitute internal working models contributing to cyclic maladaptive patterns.
-Another interpersonal predictive pattern captured by SASB is referred to as opposition, i.e. two interactions at the same focus interface but 180° apart (e.g., attack [1.7] vs. active love [1.3]).
+They constitute internal working models contributing maladaptive patterns. cyclic Another interpersonal predictive pattern captured by SASB is referred to as opposition, i.e. two interactions at the same focus interface but 180° apart (e.g., attack [1.7] vs. active love [1.3]).
 An opposition can occur between two behaviors of a therapist (e.g.,, affirming [1.2] and blaming [1.6]) or between what one articulates, and how.
-The latter communication opposition is called complex interaction style (15).
+The latter communication opposition is called complex interaction style.
 On the contrary, antithesis is the opposite to the complement of a given behavior, i.e. 180° apart and on another focus surface.
-For instance: the complement of patients' sulking (2.6) would be critical blaming (1.6) from the therapist's side.
-The antithesis affirming (1.2), however, seems to be more therapeutic even though in many cases, the patient cannot directly accept this antithesis: The therapist must gradually move counter-clockwise in order to reach this position on the circumplex.
-Complexity characterizes two controdictory behaviors of a person or a discrepancy between what one articulates, and how.
+For instance: the complement of patients' sulking [2.6] would be critical blaming [1.6] from the therapist's side.
+The antithesis affirming [1.2], however, seems to be more therapeutic even though in many cases, the patient cannot directly accept this antithesis: The therapist must gradually move counter-clockwise in order to reach this position on the circumplex.
+Complexity characterizes two contradictory behaviors of a person or a discrepancy between what one articulates, and how.

-Further mathematical operations are possible (17).
+Further mathematical operations possible (22).
 Using free association and other psychoanalytical tools of dream interpretation, these methods suppose a sequencing of the dreamer's stream of associations and a one-step transition of the patients' thoughts (thoughts of the other acting towards the patient followed by thoughts of the patient acting towards the other).
 The dreamer's thoughts (operationalized by focus I and focus II actions) can be followed by introjection units (focus III).
 From a mathematical point of view, a multiplication of one-step-matrices may be necessary.
-These additional operations of dream-content-analysis are described elsewhere (12).
+These additional operations of dream-content-analysis are described elsewhere (13).